 - support those nonprofits through rigorous evaluation of their programs.

-- The Social Innovation Fund awarded $137 million in its first three competitions.
+The Social Innovation Fund has awarded $177.6 million in grants to intermediaries since 2010.

-- Intermediaries have so far selected 197 promising nonprofits working in 34 states and the District of Columbia.
+- Intermediaries have so far selected 221 innovative nonprofits working in 37 states and the District of Columbia.